Connected algebraic groups acting on three-dimensional Mori fibrations: Description of the equivariant links

 \begin{proof} The orbits description follows from the description of the $\Autz(\FF_a^{b,c})$-action on $\FF_a^{b,c}$ in \cite[\S3.1]{BFT} and Proposition~\ref{prop:Fabc maximality}\ref{Fabc-item3}.
-Using toric tools we verify that \begin{itemize} \item it is not possible to contract nor antiflip $\ell$; \item blowing-up $\ell$ equivariantly gives a variety with non-terminal singularities; \item we can contract $D$ if and only if $b=2$ in which case we get $\P(1,1,2,3)$; and \item only the reduced blow-ups of $q_1$ and $q_2$ give varieties with terminal singularities (the varieties $Y_{b,1}$ and $Y_{b-1,-1}$ of Proposition~$\ref{prop:Fabc maximality}\ref{Fabc-item3}$). \end{itemize} The description of the equivariant links starting from $\W_b$ follows from these observations. \end{proof}
+Using tools from toric geometry (see \cite{Ful93} and \cite[Chapter~14]{Mat02}), we verify that \begin{itemize} \item it is not possible to contract nor antiflip $\ell$; \item blowing-up $\ell$ (torus-equivariantly, but not necessarily with its reduced structure) always gives a variety with non-terminal singularities; \item we can contract $D$ if and only if $b=2$ in which case we get $\P(1,1,2,3)$; and that \item only the reduced blow-ups of $q_1$ and $q_2$ give varieties with terminal singularities (the varieties $Y_{b,1}$ and $Y_{b-1,-1}$ of Proposition~$\ref{prop:Fabc maximality}\ref{Fabc-item3}$). \end{itemize} The description of the equivariant links starting from $\W_b$ follows from these observations. \end{proof}

-\begin{remark} Umemura classifies in \cite{Ume88} all \emph{smooth minimal} rational threefolds realising maximal connected algebraic subgroups of $\Bir(\P^3)$ and in class $[J9]$ certain \emph{Euclidean models} appear.
+\begin{remark} Umemura classifies in \cite{Ume88} all \emph{smooth minimal} rational threefolds realising maximal connected algebraic subgroups of $\Bir(\P^3)$ and in class $[J9]$ {(defined in the table of \S~\ref{sec:Umemura classification})} certain \emph{Euclidean models} appear.
 These are obtained from the $\P^1$-bundles $\FF_a^{b,c}$ via a sequence of blow-ups of $G$-invariant curves followed by a divisorial contraction.
-These models are \emph{not} Mori fibre spaces, but they can be recovered from our classification (Theorem~\ref{th:E}).
+These models are \emph{not} Mori fibre spaces, but they can be recovered from our classification (Theorem~\ref{th:Ea}).
 For instance, one can recover the smooth Euclidean model $\mathcal{E}$ obtained from $\FF_3^{1,-1}$ via toric elementary birational maps (divisorial contractions and flips).
 In the following diagram the varieties $X_i$'s are smooth, while the $Y_i$'s are singular.

 \end{remark}